Admissions, Selection and Application

 Admissions and Selection

 Admission to the IBS Ph.D.
-Program is determined by the IBS Faculty with approval by the IBS Council of Deans and is communicated to the candidates by the Office of Admissions and Records.
-Candidates must have completed the B.S./B.A. and/or Master's degree in areas related to Integrative Biosciences, e.g., the Biological, Chemical, Physical, Health, Food, Nutritional, Agricultural, Environmental, or Natural Resource Sciences.
+Program is determined by the six IBS Faculty on the Student Selection Committee and by the IBS Deans Council.
+Admission is then communicated to the candidates by the IBS Program Office and the Office of Graduate Studies and Research..
+Candidates must have completed the B.S./B.A. and/or Master’s degree in areas related to Integrative Biosciences, e.g., the Biological, Chemical, Physical, Health, Food, Nutritional, Agricultural, Environmental, or Natural Resource Sciences.
 If deemed necessary, the student may be required to take additional prerequisite courses.

 International students who are granted admission to the IBS Ph.D.
 Program must consult with the Office of International Programs, Tuskegee University, concerning legal documents to enter or stay in the United States for the duration of the program.
 Grades received from international programs of study must be translated into the U.S. scale by World Education Services, Inc. [www.wes.org (212)-966-6311].
 International students must also submit proof of financial support and TOEFL scores.